 Investing for your retirement is one of the most important actions you can do for your financial health.
 Even if you receive a military pension, it will not likely be enough for you to retire in style.
 That is why it is important to invest for your retirement now.

-This should help federal government workers and military members who are eligible for the Thrift Savings Plan decide which investment vehicle is best for their situation – the TSP or an IRA?
+This article should help federal government workers, and military members eligible for the Thrift Savings Plan decide which investment vehicle is best for their situation – the TSP or an IRA.

 Understanding IRA Investment Options